ps2420/Advance-Regression---House-Price-Prediction/README.md

 - MSZoning: Identifies the general zoning classification of the sale (Type: FV)
 - OverallCond: Rates the overall condition of the house

+Features which impacts the sales price negatively are listed below
+- PropertyAge: Age of the property at the time of seeling
+- HeatingQC_Fa: Heating quality and condition (when its fair).

 ## Technologies Used
 - Python 3.2.1, Panda, Seaborn, Matplot lib, sklearn & statsmodel